unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

 In Unison, **delayed computations** are used to represent computations that are not executed until their result is needed.
-Think of delayed computations as zero argument functions, `() -> r`.
-In type signatures, they are represented with the syntactic sugar `'r`.
+Think of delayed computations as zero argument functions, `() -> t`.
+In type signatures, they are represented with the syntactic sugar `'t`.

 ```unison
 delayedVal : 'Nat